vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/07/084_xatrabhRdagniH/_index.md

 +++
 ## Comment
 Only the first verse is found in Pāipp., in iii.
-For the use by Kāuç. and Vāit. (not of vs. 1), see under vss.
+For the use by Kāuś. and Vāit. (not of vs. 1), see under vss.
 2, 3.

 ## Translations